The content is accurate at the time of publication and is subject to change.

 If you Want to Save Money on Interest, Take a Balance Transfer, 0% Intro APR or Low Interest Card

 Balance Transfer Cards are useful when you already carry a balance on one or more cards and want to consolidate them or pay the balance off during the promotional no interest period.
-This period lasts around 12 months and it can be much help, because interest payments are what actually causes you to pay the debt of such a card forever.
-A good example of such card may be the Discover it® - 18 Month Balance Transfer Offer.
+This period lasts around a year or two and it can be much help, because interest payments are what actually causes you to pay the debt of such a card forever.
+A good example of such card may be the Discover it® Balance Transfer.

 If You Want to Earn Rewards, Take a Rewards, Travel or Cash Back Credit Card

 A rewards card is good for you if you are determined to earn rewards on your purchases.
 If you are a frequent traveler, then a travel credit card may suit you well and let you earn miles, for example, the Discover it® Miles credit card gives you 1.5 miles for each purchase and matches all your miles at the end of the first year if you are a new cardmember.
 A cash back credit card is more appropriate for everyday shopping, because you get simple and straightforward cash back every time you make a purchase.
-A nice cash back card is the Discover it® - Cashback Match™ card, which gives you 5% cash back on purchases in specific categories that change each quarter (on up to the quarterly maximum if you sign up each quarter), and all other purchases earn 1% cash back.
+A nice cash back card is the Discover it® Cash Back card, which gives you Earn 5% cash back on everyday purchases at different places you shop each quarter like grocery stores, restaurants, gas stations, and more, up to the quarterly maximum when you activate., and all other purchases earn 1% cash back.

 All in all, whatever your spending habits are, you can always choose a credit card that suits them best.
 If you still have doubts, use our credit card navigator, that will find a perfect credit card for you.
 After you get a card the most important task for you is to make responsible credit moves with it - pay off the balance on time, never max out a credit card or carry a balance and generally care about your credit history.
 In such and only such case will the credit card work for you.